 Subscription-Based eCommerce

-• Content Generation: Marketing efforts with generative AI for subscription-based retail can result in relevant newsletters or promo campaigns that contain individualized recipes, fashion recommendations, or nutritional plans.
+- Content Generation: Marketing tools integrated with generative AI for subscription-based retail can bring in relevant newsletters or help create engaging campaigns that contain individualized recipes, fashion recommendations, or nutritional plans.
+All that also brings not only effective methods for campaigns but also marketing automation for faster processes.

 Sustainability and Ethical Commerce

 Eco-friendliness has become a global trend, which means eCommerce businesses need to adapt their processes to this trend fast to stay competitive.
-According to Statista, almost eight in ten consumers worldwide preferred a more sustainable delivery option for their online orders in 2023.
 Luckily, if you opt for custom AI solutions development services for your store, generative AI brings the following benefits to the table:

 Serhii Leleko